-Satisfies a Behavioral and Social Sciences general education requirement.
+Satisfies a Behavioral and Social Sciences or a Mathematics/Quantitative Reasoning general education requirement.

-ECO118: Principles of Microeconomics
+ECO102: Microeconomics

 This course covers principles of microeconomics including functioning of competitive and non-competitive markets, price and wage theory, labor and agricultural economics, income distribution, and comparative economic systems.